Birion/librium/docs/tasks.md

 ## Architecture Improvements

 ### Database and ORM
-- [ ] Implement database migrations using Alembic to manage schema changes
+- [x] Implement database migrations using Alembic to manage schema changes
-- [ ] Add database indexing for frequently queried fields to improve performance
+- [x] Add database indexing for frequently queried fields to improve performance
-- [ ] Implement connection pooling for better database performance
+- [x] Implement connection pooling for better database performance
+- [x] Migrate from Pony.ORM to SqlAlchemy
-- [ ] Add database transaction management for critical operations
+- [x] Add database transaction management for critical operations
-- [ ] Create a database backup and restore functionality
+- [x] Create a database backup and restore functionality

 ### Application Structure
-- [ ] Implement a service layer between views and database models
+- [x] Implement a service layer between views and database models
 - [ ] Refactor to use dependency injection for better testability
 - [ ] Implement proper error handling and logging throughout the application
 - [ ] Create a configuration management system for different environments (dev, test, prod)